yesodweb/yesodweb.com-content/blog/2015/08/ssl-server-test.md

-# Getting Rating A from the SSL Server Test

 If you are using Warp TLS version 3.1.1 or earlier and the tls library version 1.3.1 or earlier, try the [SSL Server Test](https://www.ssllabs.com/ssltest/) provided by QUALYS SSL LABS.
 I'm sure that your server will get rating F and you will get disappointed.
 Here is a list of failed items:

 <table border=1>